 - Flag Pole: You’ll need a flag pole for your flag to attach to.
 You can find one at your local hardware store pretty easily.

-Work with your team through the Facebook event page (link can be found on the GORUCK event page for your Light) to ensure you will have the required items.
+Work with your team through the Facebook event page (link can be found on the event page for your GORUCK Light) to ensure you will have the required items.
 Showing up with the above gear is the first step to prove yourself as a team… the cadre will make you pay if you fail this.

 Individual gear is stuff that you need to bring for yourself and falls into three categories: